-Bible verses about tithing teach us the ways we can give our tithes and why it matters to our Christian faith.
+Bible verses about tithing teach us how to give our tithes and why it matters to our Christian faith.

-The following Bible verses about tithing will clarify the biblical definition of tithing and its significance in our Christian lives.
+The following Bible verses about tithing will clarify its biblical definition and significance in our Christian lives.

 What are Bible Verses about Tithing?